dylandevalia/dockerised-mern/README.md

 This will only create a local repo, to connect it to your own GitHub project follow [these docs](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github)

+3. Create a `.env` file.
+In order to connect to MongoDB, it requires a some information like where it is located which is stored in the server's `.env` file.
+If you navigate to the `server/` directory there's an `.env.example` file which can simply be renamed to `.env` or you can create your own if you know what you're doing

-3. Name your project.
+4. Name your project.
 There's a few places in the code which can be batch renamed - find instances of `myapp` and replace it with your project name

-4. The code can be run in two ways, for development and for production
+5. The code can be run in two ways, for development and for production

 ### Development